notAdityaRaj/my-codes/README.md

 https://www.raspberrypi.com/documentation/computers/getting-started.html
 please follow the above link for the initial setup.

-Hoe to setup the remote desktop access for Raspberry Pi Over Internet https://www.pitunnel.com/doc/access-vnc-remote-desktop-raspberry-pi-over-internet
+How to setup the remote desktop access for Raspberry Pi Over Internet https://www.pitunnel.com/doc/access-vnc-remote-desktop-raspberry-pi-over-internet

 How to check Camera